Recipe Overview

 Have you been looking for a good basic granola recipe?
 One that you can tweak or jazz up to your heart’s content?
 Look no further!
 This recipe has become my go-to and I think it will be yours too.

 Lightly sweetened with brown sugar and honey, rolled oats are joined by nuts, coconut, and other goodies.
-With nutritious add-ins like ground flaxseed and wheat germ, this healthy granola will get your day started on the right foot.
+The granola is crunchy yet a little chewy, flavorful and full of warm cinnamon, just the way it should be.

-About This Homemade Granola
+About This Granola Recipe

+Very easy to make.
 You really won’t believe how easy it is to make homemade granola.
-You just need a few minutes of prep, and then it’s mostly hands-off time in the oven.
-The granola is crunchy yet a little chewy, flavorful and full of warm cinnamon, just the way it should be.
+You just need a big bowl, few minutes of prep, and then it’s mostly hands-off time in the oven.

 Although I say you can tweak this recipe as much as you want, there is one caveat.
 Try to keep the same ratio of wet vs. dry ingredients for the best results.